-Artist and graduate in Fine Arts from the University of Seville, she held her first solo exhibition in 1996 and since then she has participated in numerous exhibitions in Spain, Portugal and Germany, as well as in several countries in South America: Colombia, Mexico… Her work is present in important collections such as Museo Nacional Centro de Arte Reina Sofía (Madrid) or CAAC (Seville), among others.
+Inmaculada Salinas, graduate in Fine Arts from the University of Seville, made her first individual exhibition in 1996.
+Since then, she has participated in numerous exhibitions in Spain, Portugal, Germany, USA, Colombia, Mexico… Recently her work has become part of the collection of Museo Nacional Centro de Arte Reina Sofía.

-Inmaculada Salinas considers it her duty as an artist to provoke reflection on the world around her.
-And she wonders, can today’s misnamed self-absorbed painting incite to that?
-In the face of so much hollow, empty, anodyne, integrated and institutionalized shouting, can the reflection of a simple rhythm, silence, even the suicidal gesture or the flight from the prevailing, provoke reflection?
-Or do we simply let it pass as something “useless”?
+The work of Inmaculada Salinas is a dialogue between its components, as well as a dialogue with the spectator.
+She considers it her duty as an artist to make people reflect on the world that surrounds them: “the kind of art that interests me is the one that makes me question what I see and what they are telling me”.
+And she wonders, can the misnamed self-absorbed painting do so?
+Faced with so much hollow, empty, anodyne, integrated and institutionalized scream, can a simple rhythm, silence, or even the suicidal gesture or escaping from what prevails make us reflect?
+Or do we simply let it pass uselessly?

-She affirms that perhaps it is in the moment of questioning that life becomes more meaningful.
+She asserts that perhaps it when we question things that life becomes more meaningful.
 For Inmaculada, hearing the voice has to do with something deeper than sound.
-The voice is presence, that is why in her latest proposals she puts into operation a network capable of collecting and analyzing absences and presences and together with them their qualities.
+The voice is presence, and that is why in her latest proposals she sets up a network capable of collecting and analysing absences and presences and, together with them, their qualities.